-Because the GCA includes finished receivers in its definition of a qualified firearm, someone purchasing a finished receiver would have to do so from a licensed firearms dealer.
-In addition, a person purchasing a finished receiver must pass a background check and register the firearm.
+Because the GCA includes finished receivers in its definition of regulated firearms, a person buying a finished receiver would have to get it from a licensed firearms dealer.
+In addition, the person must pass a background check and register the firearm.
 A finished receiver has a serial number that can be used to trace the receiver to the registered owner.

 Unregulated receivers can be converted into working firearms by someone with very basic skills and tools.
 A purchaser uses a drill press to create holes in the receiver and adds other parts to make a fully functional gun.
 Finishing kits and how-to guides are extensively available online and through specialty markets.
 Many sellers host "building parties," where buyers come together to share tools and expertise and assemble their firearms.
 Ghost guns created with unfinished receivers range from basic handguns to semi-automatic weapons.

-Individuals purchasing an unfinished receiver or a kit to complete the assembly of a ghost gun are not subjected to a traditional background check, and are not restricted by criminal or mental health history.
-Additionally, there are no sales records in conjunction with 80% receivers and as a result, when a gun of this type is used in a crime, federal authorities cannot cross-reference information from stores about buyers.
-The guns themselves are untraceable because there is no serial number on the receiver.
+Individuals purchasing an unfinished receiver or a kit to complete the assembly of a ghost gun are not subject to traditional background checks, and are not restricted by criminal or mental health history.
+Additionally, there are no sales records of 80% receivers and as a result, when a gun of this type is used in a crime, federal authorities can't get information about buyers from stores that sell guns.
+Unless a state law requires serial numbers for homemade guns (see "Are Ghost Guns Legal," below), the guns themselves are untraceable because their receivers don't have serial numbers.

-Individuals can also make homemade firearms using 3D printers.
+People can also make homemade firearms using 3D printers.
 3D printing, also known as "additive manufacturing," is a process whereby a three-dimensional model designed on a computer becomes a three-dimensional solid object as the printer lays down successive layers of material that conform to the programmed instructions.
 Gun parts, predominately made of plastic, can be generated from 3D printers.

 While it is not illegal under the GCA to print and make a gun in one's home, there is a catch: Because the Undetectable Firearms Act makes illegal any firearm that cannot be detected by a metal detector, every firearm must contain some amount of metal.
-This means that a plastic 3D printed firearm must have a metal plate inserted into the printed body.
-Such a requirement is difficult to enforce, however, because these firearms bear no serial number and are not registered.
+But most 3D-printed guns are made of plastic.
+This means that a plastic 3D-printed firearm must have a metal plate inserted into the printed body.
+Such a requirement is difficult to enforce, however, because these firearms bear no serial number and are not registered unless required by state law.
 The opportunities to inspect these firearms and enforce the metal rule are practically nil.